 More recently I have become interested in how socio-economic status affects support for autocracy and the meaning that people give to democracy.
 Another strand of my research focuses on measuring and studying the authority of various international organizations (IOs).
 This work has resulted in a monograph and a co-authored book which was recently published by Oxford University Press.
-My other works have been published in Comparative Political Studies, European Union Politics, Journal of European Public Policy, Foreign Affairs and Journal of Democracy.
+My other works have been published or are forthcoming in Comparative Political Studies, Comparative Politics, European Union Politics, Journal of European Public Policy, PS: Political Science & Politics, Foreign Affairs and Journal of Democracy.

 I received my BA from Bates College in Lewiston, Maine.
 In my free time, I enjoy traveling, playing soccer and racquetball, and learning languages.